creatim-slo/TranslationBundle/README.md

 Export translations to CSV:

+export all translations, with EN locale as reference to a file:

+    ./bin/console cb:translation:export en all all ~/translations.csv

 export translations, with EN locale as reference, and match missing translations to FR or ES to a file:

     ./bin/console cb:translation:export en fr,es AcmeBundle ~/translations.csv